Zag-Research/Zag-Smalltalk/Documentation/Optimizations.md

 - tagged address for objects (tag 0) mod 16777213 will give a good 24 bit hash value
 - when exiting a method, any block closure that has a non-local return should have its hash value set to 0.
 Then if any `value`, `value:`, etc. is sent, those methods in `BlockClosure` will be called (because the hash field didn't match) and they should all fail
 - convert all `<primitive: 42>` pragmas to a send to `primitive_42` with appropriate parameters and possibly an error block.
 Then they can be inlined specially, even for low-optimized compilers/tests
+- If a value from the stack isn't a block closure or a heap object, then it can be copied to a local variable (in Zig) of the appropriate type and removed from the stack, but any block closure or heap object created in a method has to be added to the stack, and any such values created must be copied to the stack (and re-loaded from the stack following any actual send, because a GC might have happened - ditto for any forced GC)
 - other...